Hello again! I hope you’re continuing to keep safe and well – and also staying alert, as is the new watchword here in England.

 Or, if you prefer, the Freddie Mercury Tribute concert is being streamed for 48 hours from 7pm BST on Friday, on the official Queen channel.
 I’ve already got that concert on Blu-ray, but if you haven’t and you like Queen, it’s well worth a watch, it’s got some very special and unique performances.

-Other than that, don’t forget to check out my Lockdown Resources and lockdown playlists as well, which I update regularly, for lots more to keep you occupied.
+Other than that, don’t forget to check out my Covid Resources and lockdown playlists as well, which I update regularly, for lots more to keep you occupied.
 And I’ll no doubt see you again next week with more goodies.

 So until next time, stay home, stay alert, stay safe and stay well!